httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 boolean    = "0" / "1"
 ~~~

-A boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
+A Boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
 For example:

 ~~~ example
 Example-BoolHdr: ?1